0cjs/sedoc/8bit/floppy.md

 High-density:
 - __8" HD__. [_Very_ rare][hj-8HD].
 Index hole above-left.
 96 tpi,
   probably 154 tracks.
 - __5.25" HD__ (1.2 MiB).
 360 RPM, 96 tpi, 500 kbps.
-Usually also
+Usually also reads DD
-  reads DD formats, but writes will fail to read on 40-track drives and maybe 80-track drives too.
+  formats (at 300 RPM), but writes will fail to read on 40-track drives and maybe 80-track drives too.
 (HD format is 600 oersteds; not clear if they can reliably write 300 oersted media used by DD drives.)
-- __3.25" HD__ (1.44 MiB)
+- __3.25" HD__ (720K, 1.44 MiB, 2.88 MiB) 300 RPM.

 There are also some EHD drives:
 - 3.5" 1.6 MiB, similar to 1.44 MB but at 360 RPM instead of 300.